 The ECU must be sensing manifold pressure via the built-in MAP sensor.
-L
+In this mode you can select to control an auxiliary output or the dedicated stepper motor outputs by selecting either PWM control or Stepper Control.

 Although idle control sounds simple to achieve, the parameters and mathematics involved are quite complicated.
 EMS has tried to make it as simple as possible to setup by providing a simple set-up procedure to follow.